musically-ut/musically-ut.github.io/_posts/2019-02-26-conversation-health.md

   - **Shared attention:** what percentage of the conversation is "about" the same thing versus about dispersed.

-  - **Shared reality:** what percentage of the conversation is sharing the same "facts" (irrespective of whether they agree with
+  - **Shared reality:** what percentage of the conversation is sharing the same "facts" (irrespective of whether they agree with them or not)

   - **Receptivity:** How 'toxic' is the conversation right now?
 How likely are people to _walk away_ from the conversation?